 If a person genuinely repents for their past sins and sincerely trusts in Jesus Christ for eternal salvation (i.e., becomes a true Christian, not just a Christian in name only), does their nature change?
 [Note: For purposes of this article, a person’s nature refers to the fundamental character of that person.]

 The scripture that seems to most succinctly answer this question is 2 Corinthians 5:17, which states, “[I]f anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”

-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we quote a non-biblical source that is using Scripture from a different version of the Bible.
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.
 With specific regard to 2 Corinthians 5:17, note that some Bible translations use the term “creature,” rather than “creation.”]

 In addressing the significance of 2 Corinthians 5:17, Peter Pett’s Commentary on the Bible provides what we consider to be the basic changes in the nature of a person after that person becomes a true Christian.
 According to Pett,